 You can now deploy TencentDB for Redis master and replica nodes in different availability zones (AZs) of the same region.
 Multi-AZ deployed instances have higher availability and better disaster recovery capability than single-AZ deployed instances.

-- LB (Load Balancer): a TencentDB for Redis instance in standard architecture or cluster architecture has at least 3 proxies which need to be accessed through LB.
+- LB (Load Balancer): A TencentDB for Redis instance in standard architecture or cluster architecture has at least three proxies which need to be accessed through LB.

 - Master (Group): "Master" refers to the master node of a TencentDB for Redis instance in standard architecture; "Master Group" refers to the master nodes of all shards of a TencentDB for Redis instance in cluster architecture.